On Minkowski symmetrizations of $\alpha$-concave functions and related applications

 \section{Acknowledgments}

-I would like to express my gratitude to Prof. Andrea Colesanti, Ben Li, Fabian Mussnig, Liran Rotem, Michael Roysdon and Prof. Rolf Schneider for the discussions which helped improve this paper.
-I would also like to thank J\'ulia Novaes for the discussions regarding Subsection \ref{inner-linearizations-subsection} and for her help with the figures.
+I would like to thank the anonymous referees for their careful reading and remarks which helped improve this paper.
+I would also like to thank Andrea Colesanti, Fabian Mussnig, and Liran Rotem for the discussions on the topic of this paper.